dugsiiyeinc/Habit-Tracker-Journal/README.md

 Habit One - Habit Tracker and Journal

-Habit One is a collaborative project by Naima and caaqil, developed as a web-based tool to help users establish and maintain healthy habits through structured habit tracking, journaling, and personalized analytics.
+Habit One is a collaborative project by Engr Naima and Engr Abdulkadir caaqilka, developed as a web-based tool to help users establish and maintain healthy habits through structured habit tracking, journaling, and personalized analytics.

 Project History